HKUST-OCTAD-LAB/AirTrafficSim/docs/source/development/client.md

 ## Developing client

-The client code base are written in `client/src/pages/Simulation.tsx` with a React functional component called `Simulation`.
+The client code base is written in `client/src/pages/Simulation.tsx` with a React functional component called `Simulation`.
 The `client/src/utils/websocket.ts` file contains the setup of the Socket.IO WebSocket connection with the server's URL and port number.

 To run the UI development environment: